 - The VXX options quotes/option chains will be easier to find and their greeks will be correct.
 Many brokers including Schwab report incorrect greeks for VIX options—the CBOE’s LIVEVOL being the only exception I am aware of.
 Fidelity gets partial credit—their delta and gamma are correct for the next to expire monthly options,

 - The VXX options have American style exercise rather than the VIX option’s European style exercise.
-The European style exercise is necessary on the VIX options because the VIX options and VIX index are only guaranteed to be close once—at expiration time.
+The European style exercise is necessary on the VIX options because the VIX options and VIX index are only guaranteed to be near each other once—at expiration time.
 The VXX and its options will naturally track each other well, so American exercise is ok.
 Practically this won’t be a big deal.

 In the “no free lunch” category, I predict attempts to use VXX/ VIX options to take advantage of VXX’s historical price erosion compared to the VIX because of futures contango without taking volatility risk will not be profitable.